rajabishek/blogger/source/_posts/Meet-Yarn-An-improvement-over-npm.md

 ```

 ## Conclusion
 Yarn in its infancy has already brought significant improvements in the way JavaScript packages are fetched from global registries into local environments, especially with regard to speed and security.
-As far as I worked with yarn it looks amazing and I have no complaints.
-Moreover the project being backed by big tech giants like Google and Facebook make me feel positive that it can become the official npm package manager soon.
+As far as I have worked with yarn it looks amazing and I have no complaints.
+Moreover the project being backed by big tech giants like Google and Facebook makes me feel positive that it can become the official npm package manager soon.